Skip to main content

 In the center

-The component will automatically choose the icon color (dark or light) based on the node's fill color.
+When using an icon font or when your SVG icon fill is set to currentColor, the component will automatically choose the icon color (dark or light) based on the node's fill color.
 You can change the dark and light colors with the --vis-graph-node-icon-fill-color-bright and --vis-graph-node-icon-fill-color-dark CSS variables.

 The icon font can be set via the --vis-graph-icon-font-family CSS variable.